Importing Flowers & Plants from Canada

-Skilled transport of Flowers & plants from Canada to the Netherlands.
+Professional transport of Flowers & Plants from Canada to the Netherlands.
 IATA category perishables, flight time approximately 8 hours to Schiphol.

 Specifications & requirements